-Now when I say you make cappuccino, I don’t mean that sad thin froth that you get when you use a milk frother.
+When I say we’re learning how to make cappuccino, I don’t mean that sad thin foam that you get when you use a milk frother.
 Been there, done that.
 I’m talking creamier and thicker.
-The type you get at real good coffee places.
+The type you get at really good coffee places.

 Here’s how to do it:

 - Blend milk and heat it up

 - Pour the milk into the coffee mug

 Pour milk into a high-speed blender and blend for 20-30 seconds.
 You can also use your hand blender to do this.
 I use refrigerated whole milk – makes a thicker and creamier consistency and I use about 1/3-1/2 cup.
 If you do want to make a latte, use more milk.